holgerschmitz/Schnek/README.md

 - literature reference system to encourage collaborative development of large codes

 ## Documentation

 Documentation and tutorials can be found on the Schnek website at

   http://www.notjustphysics.com/schnek/

-# Installation
+## Installation

 ### Step 1: Download

-You can obtain the latest release of Schnek on the Github releases page, here.
+You can obtain the latest release of Schnek on the GitHub Releases page, here.
 This should be relatively bug-free.
 If you want to use Schnek for your own projects then this is your choice.

 If you are interested in contributing and helping to improve Schnek, you are very welcome to do so.
 In this case you can grab the latest development version using Subversion.
 The command is